tahull/tahull.github.io/_posts/blog/2016-12-15-openocd-ti-icdi-investigation.md

 Uninstalling the virtual com port seems to allow OpenOCD to open the ICDI interface, or using [Zadig](http://zadig.akeo.ie/) and changing the composite device host to use winusb or libusb libs is another solution.
 However, changing the composite host will affect the other interfaces, they will no longer show up in the device list and may be unreachable (no more VCP, no more DFU, no more JTAG) and this modification may prevent other debuggers or flash programmers from working.
 To revert the change the modified composite host driver needs to be removed and TI ICDI driver re-installed.

-Either wipe out your VCP (no virtual com port for debug messages) or modify the composite host, these two options aren't very appealing.
+Either wipe out your VCP (no virtual com port for debug messages) or modify the composite host.
 These work-around options didn't appeal to me, so I tried to figure out why OpenOCD was failing to open the interface.

 ### TL;DR
 - On Windows 10 TI ICDI device shows up as two devices.
 One that can be opened by libusb, and one that fails to be opened.